wso2-extensions/identity-oauth-uma/docs/tryout.md

 ### Claim configuration

-Update claims for service provider:
+Update claims for the service provider:

 1. Expand **Claim Configuration** and select `http://wso2.org/claims/username` as the **Subject Claim URI**.